docilio/3nhance/README.md

 - 🧪 500+ successful data operations in 30 days
 - ✅ Control bot to review and approve updates to DB

+---

+## Current Status

+- Sample dataset created (and saved into sqlite and csv)
+- Company context (to support the agent work and personalize outcome)
+- Workflow to read dataset and generate emails
+- Sample replies created
+- Workflow to process the email and export changes

+---

+### Current usages of Gemma3N:
+- Python Code to generate fake data (one time)
+- Context Creation (one time)
+- *Email Generation* based on data gaps (workflow)
+- *Email processing* based on user's reply (workflow)